Lab41/pelops/README.md

 TODO

 # Turning Chips to Features
-1 build the docker continer
+1. build the docker continer

 docker build -f docker/Dockerfile.images2vecs -t i2v .

-2 map folders with images and and output directory, and run..
+2. map folders with images and and output directory, and run.

-  docker run -v /folder/with/chips/:/pelops_root/INPUT_DIR -v /dir/for/output/:/pelops_root/OUTPUT_DIR i2v
+docker run -v **/folder/with/chips/**:/pelops_root/INPUT_DIR -v **/dir/for/output/**:/pelops_root/OUTPUT_DIR i2v

 # Tests
 Tests are currently written in py.test for Python.
 The tests are automatically run when building the containers.